Expansion of a semi-bounded o-minimal structure by a geometric progression: Introduction

-The author proposed new structures called almost o-minimal structures in \cite{Fuji}.
-An expansion of dense linear order without endpoints $\mathcal R=(R,<,\ldots)$ are called \textit{almost o-minimal} if every bounded definable subset of $R$ is the union of finitely many points and finitely many open intervals.
-A typical example of almost o-minimal structures are locally o-minimal expansions of the set of reals.
 Locally o-minimal structures are extensively studied in \cite{TV, Fornasiero, KTTT,Fuji1,Fuji2,Fuji3,Fuji4} and these study demonstrates that sets definable in definably complete locally o-minimal structures enjoy tame topological properties.
-The author introduced the notion of almost o-minimal structures because their topological properties are more tame than locally o-minimal structures.
+Note that locally o-minimal expansions of the set of reals are almost o-minimal.
+An expansion of dense linear order without endpoints $\mathcal R=(R,<,\ldots)$ are called \textit{almost o-minimal} \cite{Fuji} if every bounded definable subset of $R$ is the union of finitely many points and finitely many open intervals.
+The author introduced the notion of almost o-minimal structures because their topological properties are more tame than other locally o-minimal structures.
 For instance, an almost o-minimal expansion of an ordered group admits uniform local definable cell decomposition \cite[Theorem 1.7]{Fuji}, but a locally o-minimal structure does not necessarily admit local definable cell decomposition by \cite[Corollary 4.1]{Fuji1}.

-Few examples of almost o-minimal expansion of the ordered group of reals are known.
-We define a quasi-periodic almost o-minimal expansion of the ordered group of reals later.
+We introduce known examples of locally o-minimal expansion of the ordered group of reals.
+We define a quasi-periodic locally o-minimal expansion of the ordered group of reals later.
 In such a structure, there exist a positive $r \in \mathbb R$ and an o-minimal structure $\mathcal R'$ such that any definable set is a finite union of sets of the form where $Z$ is a definable subset of $(r\mathbb Z)^n$ and $X$ is a subset of $[0,r)^n$ definable in $\mathcal R'$.
-Proposition 26 and Remark 27 of \cite{KTTT} demonstrate that $\mathcal R=(\mathbb R,+,<,\{e^n\;|\;n < \omega\})$ is locally o-minimal and $(\mathcal R,\mathbb Z)$ is not, where $e$ is the base of logarithm.
-To the best of the author's knowledge, it is the only one non-quasi-periodic example.
-Let $\mathcal R=(\mathbb R,<,+,0,\ldots)$ be a semi-bounded expansion of the ordered group of reals.
-We show that the expansion $\mathcal R_E$ of $\mathcal R$ by the geometric progression $E=\{\rho^n\;|\; n \geq 0\}$ with $\rho>1$ is a non-quasi-periodic almost o-minimal structure and any bounded set definable in $\mathcal R_E$ is definable in $\mathcal R$.
+Many examples of locally o-minimal structures fall into this category including the structure $(\mathbb R,<,+,\sin x)$ given as an example of locally o-minimal structures in \cite{TV}.